Teresa Kok

-Teresa Kok Suh Sim (郭素沁 (Guō Sùqìn, Koeh Sò͘-sim, Gwok3 Sou3 Sam3); Pha̍k-fa-sṳ: Kwo̍k Su-tshim; born 31 March 1964) is a Malaysian politician who served as the Minister of Primary Industries in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020.
-She has served as the Member of Parliament (MP) for Seputeh since November 1999.
-She also served as the Selangor State Executive Councillor and Member of the Selangor State Legislative Assembly (MLA) for Kinrara from March 2008 to May 2013.
-She is a member of the Democratic Action Party (DAP), a component party of the PH opposition coalition.
+Teresa Kok Suh Sim (郭素沁 (Guō Sùqìn, Koeh Sò͘-sim, Gwok3 Sou3 Sam3); Pha̍k-fa-sṳ: Kwo̍k Su-tshim; born 31 March 1964) is a Malaysian politician who has served as Deputy Chairperson of the Public Accounts Committee (PAC) since July 2024 and the Member of Parliament (MP) for Seputeh since November 1999.
+She served as the Minister of Primary Industries in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020 and Senior Member of the Selangor State Executive Council (EXCO) in the Pakatan Rakyat (PR) state administration under former Menteri Besar Khalid Ibrahim as well as Member of the Selangor State Legislative Assembly (MLA) for Kinrara from March 2008 to May 2013.
+She is a member of the Democratic Action Party (DAP), a component party of the PH coalition.

 Early life and education

 Born and raised in Kuala Lumpur, Teresa is a third generation Malaysian of Chinese descent.
 Kok is a member of the Hakka dialect group and her ancestors were from Huizhou, Guangdong Province, China.
 She commands Malay, English and Chinese Languages with fluency in Hakka and Cantonese dialects.
 Kok is a Catholic by religion.

 She graduated with a Bachelor of Communication from Universiti Sains Malaysia (USM) in 1990, and obtained a Master of Philosophy from University of Malaya.
 Her thesis was on United Malays National Organization (UMNO), titled "Factionalism in Umno During Dr Mahathir's Era (1981–2001)".

 Kok writes in weekly column for Chinese newspaper Sin Chew Daily.
 In 2004, she published a book compiling articles she wrote for the then Chinese daily.